Darko Janacković: Back to Indonesia

 In July 2012, he moved back to Indonesia where he was appointed as the Technical director-and-manager of Indonesia Super League side, Persipasi Bandung Raya.

 Back to Algeria

 In 2014–2015, he moved back to Algeria and more accurately to Larbaâ where he began coaching Algerian Ligue Professionnelle 1 side, RC Arbaâ.

 Oman

 In January 2016, he again made a move to the Middle East and this time to Oman where on 23 January, he was appointed as the head coach of Sohar-based Oman Professional League side, Sohar SC for the remaining of the 2015–16 Oman Professional League season.
 In his successful start at the Sohar-based side, he helped them finish at the fourth position in the 2015–16 season and also helped them secure the runners-up position in the 2015–16 Oman Professional League Cup, which are the club's best ever performances in both the competitions, respectively.
-He finished his contrat in June 2018 with a big satisfaction of a succès and satisfaction of his work during two years and half in Oman.
+He finished his contract in June 2018 with success and satisfaction of his work during two years and half in Oman.